Helioviewer-Project/api/docs/src/source/api/api_groups/movies/postMovie.rst

        |    },
        |    ....
        | }
-     - | List feature/event types and FRMs to use to annotate the movie.
-Use the empty string to indicate that no feature/event annotations should be shown.
+     - | Optional list of feature/event types to use to annotate the movie.
        | To get more information about this structure, please see document : :ref:`events-state-page`
    * - ``imageScale``
      - Required